John McLaughlin (host): Personal life

 McLaughlin was routinely described during his life as "a former Jesuit priest"; after having trained and spent some years as a Jesuit priest, he left the Catholic priesthood in 1975.

 McLaughlin married Ann Dore (née Lauenstein) on August 23, 1975, his former campaign manager and a former United States Secretary of Labor under President Ronald Reagan (1987-1989).
 McLaughlin and Dore divorced in 1992.
 McLaughlin married his second wife, Cristina Clara Vidal (vice president for operations of Oliver Productions) on June 22, 1997.
 The marriage ended in divorce in 2010.

-In August 1989, a former executive assistant at McLaughlin's Oliver Productions, Linda D. Dean, at the time, 36-years old, was plaintiff in a lawsuit asking $4 million in penalties, accusing McLaughlin and Oliver productions of "sexual harassment and discrimination"; despite denying the suit's claims, McLaughlin and Oliver Productions settled the suit out-of-court, and in a December 1989 report on the settlement, neither plaintiff nor defendents offered comment.
+In August 1989, a former executive assistant at McLaughlin's Oliver Productions, Linda D. Dean, at the time, 36-years old, was plaintiff in a lawsuit asking $4 million in penalties, accusing McLaughlin and Oliver productions of "sexual harassment and discrimination"; despite denying the suit's claims, McLaughlin and Oliver Productions settled the suit out-of-court, and in a December 1989 report on the settlement, neither plaintiff nor defendants offered comment.

 Oliver Productions was named after McLaughlin's pet dog—a Basset Hound—which was portrayed in an animation of the brand logo at the close of each show.
 Oliver shared their Watergate apartment during McLaughlin's tenure as speechwriter for President Nixon.
 During 2014 year-end awards episode, McLaughlin ended the show saying: "Person of the year: Pope Francis, especially now that he's told that animals can go to heaven.
 And Oliver is up there waiting for me."

 McLaughlin died of prostate cancer at the age of 89, at his home in Washington, D.C., on August 16, 2016, having missed his first broadcast in 34 years.
 McLaughlin's last message to fans was August 13, when he explained he had missed recent tapings due to his poor health.